OmerBartu/pixel-art-practice/README.md

 Most of the work here is just **practice**, not polished or perfect, but it's part of my learning journey.

+Lately I am focusing more on practicing drwaing with pen and paper rather than pixelart due to my studies.
+It is hard to manage school with two hobbies drawing and pixel art so I deacided to practice pixel art later

 ## 🗂 What's Inside

 - Simple pixel art sketches